-Due to the enormous success of the vaccination program, the substantial decrease in severe illness, and that the event is outdoors, we are suspending the vaccination requirement.
-Let’s all hope there aren’t any funky new variants that come down the pike.
+Due to the enormous success of the vaccination program, the substantial decrease in severe illness, and that the event is outdoors, we suspended the vaccination requirement used in 2021.
+Let’s all hope there aren’t any funky new variants that come down the pike that force a change.

 2021 policy: So we opened registration on April 22nd and people saw something new (for us): A requirement that you be vaccinated to participate.

 So here’s a few words on the response to the policy and why we did it.
 First the response.
 We had over 500 people register within 48 hours.
 Yeah, that’s a lot.

 How many complained?
 Five.
 So the vast, vast, vast majority of runners in the NYC area are clearly on board with this.

 Second, why?
 Well, as I mentioned when we opened registration, I don’t have a crystal ball.
 While the trajectory of beating back the virus looks good now as I type here in April, I have no idea what will come two, three or four months from now.
 Race date is October 10th.

 Will there be new strains that spread faster?
 Are deadlier?
 Are vaccine-resistant?
 Beats the hell out of me.